 Introduce your student to people who have careers/jobs that may be of interest.
 Suggest they contact people in your personal and professional networks for information on summer jobs, internships, or simply for an informational interview.
 Encourage your student to "shadow" someone in the workplace to increase awareness of interesting career fields.
 Both Winter Term and summer are ideal times to pursue such opportunities.

-There are myriad ways to partner with the Career Development Center to help Oberlin students make the challenging transition from college to career.
+There are myriad ways to partner with Career Exploration and Development to help Oberlin students make the challenging transition from college to career.
 Your experience, credibility, and advice are invaluable as complements to the programs, services and resources offered here on campus.

 Adapted from an article by Thomas J. Denham of JobWeb.com.